MonkeyB0i/MonkeyB0i/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on learning c sharp
+- 🔭 I’m currently working on learning C sharp
-- 🌱 I’m currently learning c sharp
+- 🌱 I’m currently learning C sharp
 - 👯 I’m looking to collaborate on a team project
 - 🤔 I’m looking for help with codeing
 - 💬 Ask me about something I know like pc parts